Patrick McGrath (Irish republican): Background

 On 19 February 1920 Paddy and Gabriel MacGrath (later to be a leading member of the IRA Active service unit in Derry City, known as the Ten Foot Pikers) were returning from an IRA operation to their home in Rathmines, Dublin.
 Paddy was seriously wounded in a gun battle with police after an unsuccessful raid for ammunition in Dublin.
 In this incident Constable John Walsh of Galbally, Co.
 Wexford was killed, his companion, Sgt Dunleavy was wounded.
-MacGrath's wounds were so extensive that it was found impossible to bring him to trial and after a long detention in hospital he was released.
+MacGrath's wounds were so extensive (a bullet was lodged in his shoulder which was never removed) that it was found impossible to bring him to trial and after a long detention in hospital he was released.
 This incident ended the practice of arming uniformed Dublin Metropolitan Police and the imposition of a midnight to 5 am curfew.
-The murder of Constable Walsh is followed up by one of the most dramatic police and military raids in Dublin since the Easter Rising four years ago.
-Military lorries, an armoured car, and a tank drove to 16/17 Aungier Street, a blinds shop owned by the MacGraths.
+The murder of Constable Walsh was followed up by one of the most dramatic police and military raids in Dublin since the Easter Rising four years earlier.
+Military lorries, an armoured car, and a tank drove to a blinds shop owned by the MacGraths at 16/17 Aungier Street, Dublin.
 The shop is referred to in James Joyce's Ulysses as where Leopold Bloom had bought the roller blind in his bedroom.
+At one point in 1920 five of the McGrath boys were incarcerated at the same time.

+In January 1923 McGrath and others were involved in a plot to kidnap the Prime Minister of the Irish Free State, William Cosgrave.
+The goal was to hold Cosgrave in order to prevent further executions of Republicans by the government.
+While on route to inspect the house where Cosgrave was to be held McGrath and the Cumann na mBan leader Maire Comerford were arrested and the plot was cancelled.